sekika/kaidoku/docs/advancedhint.md

     Pointing pair
     See full explanation by typing iii.

 Now the logic which can be applied is shown.
-This hint means that after using pointing pair logic two times, we can determine a number of a certain cell.
+This hint means that after using pointing pair logic twice, we can determine a certain cell.

 If you want to know how the logics are applied, type `iii` and you will get the full explanation like this.